Noise

 Correct use of hearing protection when exposed to loud noise will decrease the chance of permanent hearing loss.
 For further information of hearing protection, consult your audiologist.

-Personal music players, such as MP3 players and smartphones, used with earphones/ear buds can get surprisingly loud.
-Listening for more than five minutes at full volume could be putting your long-term hearing at risk1.
+Personal listening devices, such as MP3 players, laptops, tablets and smartphones, used with headphones/ear buds can get surprisingly loud.
+Listening for more than five minutes at full volume could be putting your long-term hearing at risk.

 However extended listening at 10 to 50 per cent of full volume has shown to cause no hearing problems1.
 People also tend to increase the volume when in places with background noise, such as crowds of people, or on public transport.